maximilianmbeck/vlstm_cuda/README.md

         as first m_val we choose the max of this tile which is still very large.
 Then
         $n=max(|l|, e^{-m}) $ where $e^{-m}$ gets inf as $m<<0$.
       - Solution: bound the m val from below by a specific value (currently -10, exp(10)=22026, within fp16 range)

-    - bug: larger QtileDim and KVtileDim do not work yet

     - possible bug / instability: still nan in fp16 with S=64, seed=0
       - Reason: the weighting factor for h_prev was computed suboptimally
       - Solution: compute it in the following order $(e^{m1-m2}*n1)/n2$ instead of computing the fraction first

+    - fix: larger QtileDim and KVtileDim do not work yet
+      - Works for quadratic tiles up to 32x32 with Threads16x16
+      - Not working yet:
+        - KVTileDim < QTileDim
+        - quadratic tiles > 32x32

 6. **Implement vLSTM forward pass with tensor cores**: